igrek51/nuclear/README.md

 6. `your-app.py` returns a list of proposals to the `bash`.
 7. `bash` shows you these results.
 If there's only one matching proposal, the currently typed word is automatically filled.

+Note that your application is being run each time when trying to get matching arguments proposals.

 ## Auto-generated help
 `cliglue` auto-generates help and usage output based on the defined CLI rules.